AversiveCow36791/DS500-Capstone/README.md

    - Ensure necessary dependencies are installed (check installation list).
    - The script will handle file downloads from the Kaggle Dataset and execute the program with the improved model.

-**Disclaimer** The CodeCheckPoint files represent historical progress snapshots of our coding work and are no longer relevant for review.
+**Disclaimer: ** The CodeCheckPoint files represent historical progress snapshots of our coding work and are no longer relevant for review.
 In contrast, within the speech_accent_dataset folder, you'll discover a comprehensive set of resources.
 This includes a detailed .csv file documenting individual speaker information, a .txt file containing the common passage used for all speakers' readings, and a recordings folder containing all corresponding mp3 files of these readings.

 ### Libraries and Tools Used (similar to Installation List):